Opinion | Ask a RenoMark Renovator: Should I get a building permit?

 Ideally, your bathroom should have a central heating unit.
 If your home is heated with forced air and the basement is unfinished or has a resilient tile ceiling, extending a forced air heat duct would be an ideal solution.
 If the home is heated with hot water, a heated towel rack connected to the hot water system is a multi-functional creative solution.

-Lou Orazem is the owner and president of Inspire Homes Inc., a design build firm specializing in projects in need of a design solution, from renovations, to house addition and custom homes.
+Lou Orazem is the owner and president of Inspire Homes Inc., a design build firm specializing in projects in need of a design solution, from renovations, to house additions and custom homes.
 Lou has a degree in urban and regional planning from Ryerson.
-Follow Inspire Homes Inc. on twitter @Inspire_Homes or check out their work at www.inspirehomes.ca.
+Follow Inspire Homes Inc. on Twitter @Inspire_Homes or check out their work at inspirehomes.ca.